 Facebook’s new cryptocurrency, Libra

-is disrupting central banks and will force them to recalibrate their policies, Israeli banking regulator Hedva Bar said Monday.
-Bar spoke at a fintech conference held in Tel Aviv by Calcalist, Bank Leumi’s tech banking arm LeumiTech, and accounting firm KPMG.
+is disrupting central banks and will force them to recalibrate their policies, Israeli banking regulator Hedva Ber said Monday.
+Ber spoke at a fintech conference held in Tel Aviv by Calcalist, Bank Leumi’s tech banking arm LeumiTech, and accounting firm KPMG.

 For daily updates, subscribe to our newsletter by clicking here.

-Bar believes the payment sector is the banking branch that is going through the most changes and that Israel is currently lagging behind compared to other countries.
-As Israel’s main fault in the sector, Bar named the high commissions charged for standard activities such as withdrawing cash from outside the country or converting currency, actions that can be replaced by alternative digital payment methods.
+Ber believes the payment sector is the banking branch that is going through the most changes and that Israel is currently lagging behind compared to other countries.
+As Israel’s main fault in the sector, Ber named the high commissions charged for standard activities such as withdrawing cash from outside the country or converting currency, actions that can be replaced by alternative digital payment methods.